 Although humans have ‘kept’ bees for a very long time, they are still wild insects that will sting you if they feel threatened.
-Therefore, you need to protect yourself by wearing some form of comfortable clothing that helps prevent stings from penetrating your skin.
+Therefore, you need to protect yourself by wearing comfortable clothing that helps prevent stings from penetrating your skin.

-A beekeeping suit is the most expensive option but it does give you the most protection.
+A beekeeping suit is the most expensive option but gives you the most protection.

-The hood comes off so you can launder your suit in the washing machine.
+The hood comes off so you can wash your suit in the machine.
 Wash the hood by hand but only if it’s really dirty.

-Sometimes a loop of elastic is attached to each wrist so you can put your thumb through and not have your sleeves push up when putting on the gloves.
+Sometimes an elastic loop is attached to each wrist so you can put your thumb through and not have your sleeves push up when putting on the gloves.

 A pair of leather beekeeping gloves with gauntlets are worn over the suit.
 They usually are sold separately.